ryogrid/SamehadaDB/README.md

 - [x] Index
   - [x] Hash Index
     - Hash index can be used only equal(==) operator is specified to index having columns
-    - When the system exits in not graceful, reconstruction of index data is needed at reboot of system now
+    - Access is serialized (not parallel)
   - [x] SkipList Index
     - Alternative of B-tree Index
+    - Parallel accesible
   - <del>B-tree Index</del>
   - [ ] Logging/Recovery of Index Data (Redo/Undo)
 - [ ] JOIN